 - Wallets: the following online wallets get some usage in Nigeria and also offer merchant accounts – Skrill, Perfect Money, WebMoney, Bitcoin (through 3rd party gateways like Luno)

-How to accept payment online
+How to accept payment online in Nigeria

 The general principle is that a business or merchant needs to open an account with any of the service providers listed above.
 The provider would generally require some business documents, in accordance with the Know Your Customer (KYC) laws in their respective countries.
 These are needed, to protect the provider against fraud, and to curb money laundering.